trisulnsm/dinodoc/trisuldocs/docs/ug/tools/analyze_item.md

 A series of charts will be generated, with each chart representing a discrete daily dataset, resulting in a collection of individual charts, one for each day within the specified time frame(example, for 25 days), thereby providing a sequential visual representation of the data.

-Using the [legend table](/docs/ug/ui/elements#legend-table) and [module icons](/docs/ug/ui/elements#module-icons), you can drill down into the intra-day data, facilitating a more detailed temporal analysis and exploration of the search result.
+Using the [legend table](/docs/ug/ui/charts#legend-table) and [Chart Interaction Controls](//docs/ug/ui/charts#chart-interaction-controls), you can drill down into the intra-day data, facilitating a more detailed temporal analysis and exploration of the search result.